If you’re going to continue to make money, and hopefully make even more money, you will have to become more efficient.

 There are many issues dealers are scrambling to deal with as we move into the most competitive environment in the history of the automobile business.

-To have a costing advantage you have to re-think your packs (which usually gets down to pay plans) and most important, what you charge the used car department from your shop.
+To have a costing advantage you have to re-think your packs (which usually gets down to pay plans) and most importantly, what you charge the used car department from your shop.

-This is no longer true as your sales managers don’t have control over gross as they once did.
-That’s why dealers are more and more becoming one-price dealers and saying “no” when the customer shows up and wants a discount.
+More and more dealers are moving toward becoming one-price dealers and saying “no” when the customer shows up and wants a discount.

 If you’re going to do more volume you need to have an advantage when it comes to getting cars through your system and the cost tied to doing so.
 You must become more efficient.